-One of the five Edinburgh historic graveyards in the city centre.
+One of five historic graveyards in Edinburgh city centre

 Old Calton Burial Ground